-3) Vitamin B complex in eggs protects the skin, hair, and liver.
+3) The benefits of the Vitamin B complex in eggs protect the skin, hair, and liver.

 Biotin, selenium, and vitamin B12 are all vital for healthy hair and skin.
 Eating eggs daily provide the daily recommended allowance you need.
 Phospholipids in eggs also help your liver work more efficiently at eliminating toxins from your blood.

 4) Omega-3 acids in eggs help prevent cardiovascular diseases.